The SRG/eROSITA all-sky survey. X-ray emission from the warm-hot phase gas in long cosmic filaments: Modeling the contamination from unresolved extragalactic sources

-Because the uncertainty on photometric redshifts that we used in this analysis is not negligible and is a function of magnitude (it can reach a few tens percent for faint galaxies \citealt{Zou2019}), it has a potential impact on the recovered unresolved contamination signal.
-The redshift range of the filament sample we select is $0.2<z<0.6$, and that of the galaxies we used to model unmasked source contribution is $0.15<z<0.7$.
-It means that for a galaxy whose true redshift $z_\mathrm{true}$ is within the filament redshift range, but the measured redshift $z_\mathrm{phot}$ is outside the redshift range of the selected galaxies, it may not be taken into account in the unmasked source profile.
+Because the uncertainty on photometric redshifts that we used in this analysis is not negligible and is a function of magnitude (it can reach up to a few tens of percent for faint galaxies \citealt{Zou2019}), it has a potential impact on the recovered unresolved contamination signal.
+The redshift range of the filament sample we select is $0.2<z<0.6$, while the range for the galaxies we used to model unmasked source contribution is $0.15<z<0.7$.
+This means that for a galaxy whose true redshift $z_\mathrm{true}$ is within the filament redshift range, but the measured redshift $z_\mathrm{phot}$ is outside the redshift range of the selected galaxies, it may not be taken into account in the unmasked source profile.
 On the contrary, for a galaxy with $z_\mathrm{true}$ outside of the filament redshift range but $z_\mathrm{phot}$ within that range, because it is not spatially correlated with the filament we selected, it may not contribute to the unmasked source profile either.
 Therefore, we note that the fraction of unmasked source signals could be underestimated in our analysis due to the galaxy photo-z uncertainties.